Pyligent/WallStreet-Multi-Year-Data-VBA-/README.md

 You should also have conditional formatting that will highlight positive change in green and negative change in red.

 3.Hard
-Your solution will include everything from the moderate challenge.
+The solution will include everything from the moderate challenge.
-Your solution will also be able to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
+The solution will also be able to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

 4.CHALLENGE
 Make the appropriate adjustments to your script that will allow it to run on every worksheet just by running it once.